Wednesday, 29 March 2017

 I have been in my new job role for about two months now and I feel I have settled in really well.
 I had carved out and developed a really unique role in my previous job, however it was the best decision I made to move my career forward.
 Not only is it doing what I love, developing eLearning, but the company is about animal healthcare and sustainability which falls in line with my passion for natural history.
 Taking a closer look, it's like I have come full circle from when I pursued animal care after I left school in 2002.

 I felt the need to depart from my previous job due to their being no progression opportunities within the learning technology department where I had been employed since it's conception.
+Therefore outgrowing this remit and I feel the sector.
 After years of experience and recognition in the learning technology field, I was developing into a leadership role which I was encouraged and somewhat supported to do alongside my duties.
 I had applied for the learning technology manager position that came up in September 2016, which is something that I was aspiring and deeply committed to fulfilling.
 I was also building competence towards the role for a couple of years as I was carrying out most of the managerial duties, and again was encouraged to do them, whilst the current manager was in place.
 Taking advantage of my energy and passion rather than a formal development opportunity, despite supposed whispers of a 'succession plan'.
 However, I had a 6 month period where I managed the department due to long term sick of the manager.
 I even based the research of my masters dissertation on my learning technology understandings and leadership of the role.
 Unfortunately I was unsuccessful as the role was offered to a teacher in another department.
 If I was successful I would have lead on the development and implementation of learning technology at the college and line managed my successor, a Virtual Learning Environment developer and the Digital Learning Design apprentices.

 But all wasn't lost, I had brought some internal awards to the organisation and I celebrated lots of external recognition and praise for my efforts during my time in that position.
 I wanted to progress into Higher Education (HE) at some stage in my career, as I feel that I am outgrowing either this role or Further Education) in general.
 I also had a growing interest in working in the commercial sector to apply my knowledge and skills in a new context and environment.
 I'm a big believer in things happen for a reason and this is where I was meant to be heading.
 Like I once read, if you are rejected then you are simply being re-directed to better opportunities.
 I can continue to develop my creativity, as this is something that needs to be nurtured not stifled.
 However, I am still aspiring to be some sort of digital learning leader, my time just hasn't arrived yet.
 The adventure continues...